cassiomolin/http-patch-spring/README.md

 JsonValue patched = mergePatch.apply(target);
 ```

-Having said that, let me highlight that JSON-P is just an API.
-If we want to work with it, we need a concrete implementation such as [Apache Johnzon][johnzon]:
+Having said that, let me highlight that JSON-P is just an API, that is, a set of interfaces.
+If we want to work with it, we need an _implementation_ such as [Apache Johnzon][johnzon]:

 ```xml
 <dependency>